Agency Funds and Projects

 The typical Fund used is 710, where resources are provided upfront.
 Individual financial transactions for a specific agency activity are captured with a unique agency Project ChartField.

-For more information on these types of funds and the Chart of Accounts, visit http://www.cafe.northwestern.edu/coa/.
+For more information on these types of funds and the Chart of Accounts, visit the Chart of Accounts Quick Reference.

 A ChartField Request Form, available on the NUPortal Finance & Accounting tab, must be completed and sent to Accounting Services for review.
 This form must indicate the purpose of the project to be established, the expected expense activity, and a responsible manager.
 The activity must meet agency fund criteria for approval and set up as an agency project.
-For more information on requesting a new ChartField, visit ChartField Maintenance section of this website.
+For more information on requesting a new ChartField, visit the ChartField Maintenance section on the Accounting Services website.

 Criteria for Approval of Agency Projects